Benefits & Leave 16 min

 Does workers’ compensation cover remote employees?

-Remote employees qualify for workers’ compensation.
-Any injury sustained during the course of working that would normally be covered also applies to remote employees.
+Like all other employees, remote employees qualify for workers’ compensation.
+Any injury sustained when working at an employer’s workplace that would normally be covered also applies to remote employees.

-This is true regardless of whether the employee works at home, as a “digital nomad,” or on assignment in a different location.
+This is true regardless of whether the employee works at home, travels around as a “digital nomad,” or is on assignment at a different location.
 When it comes to workers’ compensation claims, the nature of the injury is more important than the location at which the worker sustained it.

 What does workers’ compensation for remote employees cover?

-The exact coverage requirements vary between states and, in some cases, between industries.
-However, most workers’ compensation for remote employees covers the following:
+In the US, the exact coverage requirements vary by state and, in some cases, by industry.
+However, most workers’ compensation policies for remote employees cover the following:

 • Medical costs